 Phase 1: Plan

-- Pay off your debts as best as possible.
-Know your DTI (debt-to-income ratio), as it will be a major factor in getting a mortgage.
+- Pay off your debts as best as possible, and be aware of your DTI (debt-to-income ratio).

 - Understand and prepare for mortgage requirements.
 If your down payment is less than 20 percent, you may be required to purchase PMI (private mortgage insurance), which costs about 0.5 percent of your loan, though these rates vary.